 - Under Backends, click the gear next to your storage.googleapis.com backend and click Edit.

-- In the Edit Backend dialog, set Shielding to either Ashburn, VA or San Jose, CA.
+- In the Edit Backend dialog, set Shielding to a location close to the Cloud Storage bucket.

 - Click Update to commit your settings.